Rahming/Project/README.md

 ![Screenshot (20)](https://github.com/user-attachments/assets/57a508ca-8069-493c-a930-6a9290061431)

 # PART 3
 This part was about crafting detections.
 This part uses lsass with the C2 implant I used in part 2.
-Lsass was not working for me so I could not see this part through but I followed along with the website screenshots.
+Lsass was not working for me (I am using a differnet VM because the correct VM downloads are unavailable)so I could not see this part through but I followed along with the website screenshots.
 First you start with a procdump command in the linux VM then you dectect it with LimaCharlie. lsass.exe is a known sensitive process "SENSITIVE_PROCESS_ACCESS" event is what you would search for in the timeline.

 ![image](https://github.com/user-attachments/assets/f72581a8-aa8d-424e-9cb9-1838318235a3)